dozencloud/MP30AR0-Installation/README.md

 We're not sure, whether DVD or USB stick will work.

-Download ISO from [Fedora 23](http://dl.fedoraproject.org/pub/fedora-secondary/releases/23/Server/aarch64/iso/) or [CentOS 7.2](http://mirror.centos.org/altarch/7.2.1603/isos/aarch64/), make sure md5sum are matched.
+Download ISO from [Fedora 23](http://dl.fedoraproject.org/pub/fedora-secondary/releases/23/Server/aarch64/iso/) or [CentOS 7.2](http://mirror.centos.org/altarch/7.2.1603/isos/aarch64/), make sure `md5sum` are matched.

-You need to prepare a harddisk for installation iso.
-You can use `dd` to create a installation harddisk.
+We need to prepare a harddisk for installation iso.
+We can use `dd` to create a installation harddisk.

 ```
 sudo dd if=Fedora.iso of=/dev/sdX bs=1M